AmaduCS/surfacescope/README.md

 3. applies basic exposure scoring
 4. exports results in multiple useful formats

-This makes it more useful for defensive triage, reporting, and portfolio demonstration than a simple one-stage scanner.
+This makes it more useful for defensive triage, reporting, and practical technical learning than a simple one-stage scanner.

 ---